Images from Natural History, 16 x 20 inch cynotype impressions over digital prints, installation at the Portrait

 In Natural History, plant forms reveal, conceal and integrate with portraits to form images of women in the ripeness of their years.
 We have gathered them into an herbarium of local flora, to observe and study, as a way to understand the natural order of things.
 From bud to full flower to seed, the images reflect emergence through a growing season.

 The cyanotype is produced by a light sensitive iron salt solution, which we applied to our digital portraits.
 The images are then overlaid with plants from our gardens and exposed to sunlight, leaving shadowy blue impressions.
-The variations of blue veiling over our portraits is a combination of tonal variations and brushed application.
+The variations of blue veiling on the portraits are a combination of exposure and brush application, making each image unique.
 Prussian blue (the result of the chemical interactions of the cyanotype process) is a color rare in nature.
-It is revered in some cultures to be as precious as gold.
-It is a hue of royalty and the higher vibrations, the color of shadows and twilight and of transition at death.
+It is a hue of royalty and higher vibrations, the color of shadows and twilight and of transition at death.

-Lyrical, tribal, dark or veiled, the botanical forms and human features coalesce in each image suggesting the complexity of a personality and a life lived--an inner and outer world in continual flux.
-Rejuvenation, regeneration, cycles of death and rebirth mirror one another and grow together into gardens of infinite connection.
+Lyrical, tribal, dark or veiled, the botanical forms and human features coalesce in each image.
+In shadow and light, in continual flux, the material and immaterial mingle in gardens of infinite connections.

 Read the Milwaukee Express review here.